Nazgul168/architect-erp/memory/ENGAGEMENT_MEMORY.md

 **Application ≠ Project.**

-Application preserves its own lifecycle, review history, identifiers, Final Submitted Version, and outcome.
+Application preserves its own lifecycle, identifiers, Final Submitted Version, outcome, and links/history for the applicable Pre-Award Application Check, external submission and scientific / external evaluation.
 An Awarded / Approved Application can provide source data for Project creation without re-entry, but the Project is a separate Business Object with its own lifecycle and administration.

+### Application, Pre-Award Application Check, External Evaluation and Handover

+Application lifecycle is separate from Pre-Award administrative support/check, external submission, scientific evaluation, Funding Decision and downstream handover.

+Pre-Award Application Check is an administrative/technical support process and must not be named or modeled as scientific Review.
+For external state-funded applications it is available and recommended but is not a universal submission gate.
+For internal programmes it may be mandatory where Programme Rules require it.

+External scientific / peer evaluation is a separate external process.
+ERP stores available evaluation evidence/results without pretending that NURA controls the external review lifecycle.

+Pre-Award Complete is a handover/readiness outcome.
+After a successful Funding Decision, Pre-Award must assemble the applicable Award / Handover Package and transfer it to the relevant downstream roles.

+Work Assignment / Responsibility History must preserve which employee/unit held an object, when responsibility started/ended, and applicable waiting periods.
+Elapsed responsibility time must not be misrepresented as actual labor hours.

 ### Person, User and Project Participation